goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please addFastAppRouteHandler -i
 ```

+For more detailed information, please visit [adding an API endpoint section](_docs/adding-a-new-module/adding-an-api-endpoint.md)

 ## 📢 How to add an event handler

 When you have multiple apps in your system, some of your apps might fire an event to be handled by other apps.